phas-ml/phas-ml.github.io/_posts/2018-04-13-adversarial-semi-supervised-source-separation.md

 categories: paper
 ---

 This paper proposes a semi-supervised variation to the existing audio source seperation techniques.
 This change allows for less realistic simulated data to be used as well.
-We discussed the possible applications of these ideas to source seperation in LISA and aLISA.
+We discussed the possible applications of these ideas to source seperation in LISA.

 # Abstract